 Tim Flatman travels regularly to Abyei and acts to encourage prayer for Abyei in the global church, undertake advocacy in partnership with the local church and community, and mobilise practical assistance for the community and especially those who have taken the bold step of returning to Abyei.

-In 2013 this practical assistance has included distributions of sorghum and seed to those newly returned to Abyei and who international charities and UN agencies would not help, provision of local building materials for returnees to rebuild homes, and bibles & devotional/theological books to the churches.
+Since 2011 other practical assistance Tim has provided has included distributions of sorghum and seed to those newly returned to Abyei and who international charities and UN agencies would not help, provision of local building materials for returnees to rebuild homes, and bibles & devotional/theological books to the churches.

 Tim is not a member